paypal/manticore-native/README.md

 * Manticore exposes your Javascript objects to native code.
 Generally React Native thinks about the world the other way around.

-We love React Native, and we strive to make code generated for Manticore work in React Native as well.
+We love React Native, and we strive to make code targeted for Manticore work in React Native as well.

 Platform Support